 San Francisco Driving Tips

 In complete honesty, driving in San Francisco is a bit challenging for many newbies.
 Parking can be a frustrating (and expensive) addition to your trip.
-I recommend families park their car at their hotels and utilize the exceptional public transportation system that can take you within one city block of just about anywhere spot in the city.
+I recommend families park their car at their hotels and utilize the exceptional public transportation system that can take you within one city block of just about any spot in the city.
 Download the Muni+ app for helpful tips regarding public transit in San Francisco.

 Monterey & Carmel

 As you head south from San Francisco, be sure to veer west in time to stop for a night in the Monterey/Carmel area.
 For a quick trip such as this, you absolutely must stop and explore the Monterey Bay Aquarium.
 Known as one of the nation’s best aquariums, over 54 million visitors have walked their halls, and for good reason.
 In addition to fish, the Aquarium boasts a diverse variety of amphibians, birds, invertebrates (like the super cool jellyfish!), adorable marine mammals, reptiles, and more.
-Plan to spend at least a few hours in the aquarium or walking the shops outside on Cannery Row.aa
+Plan to spend at least a few hours in the aquarium or walking the shops outside on Cannery Row.

 Have more time?
 Often touted as one of the best playgrounds on the west coast, the Dennis the Menace Playground is an incredible (and free!) opportunity for your kids to get some energy out before heading back on the road.
 Check out all the activities for kids around Monterey and Carmel.